-While it appears that supplies are presently enough in Hawai'i, we know of no calculation of need based on viral testing of incoming travelers.
-Assuming a conservative number of incoming arrivals to Kaua'i, say 1000 per day, 14,000 test kits a week or 56,000 tests per month will be required assuming every arrival is tested twice.
-While that may seem like a lot of tests by American standards, such a volume of tests does not seem to be a problem in many Asian countries such as South Korea The Kauai COVID Discussion Group has identified a reliable source of test kits.
+Assuming a conservative number of incoming arrivals to Kaua'i, say 1000 per day, 7,000 test kits per week or 30,000 tests per month will be required.
+While that may seem like a lot of tests by American standards, such a volume of tests does not seem to be a problem in many Asian countries such as South Korea.
+The Kauai COVID Discussion Group has identified a reliable source of test kits.
 The cost of such kits (about \$150 per test) could be paid for by the visitor, the airlines or visitor industry, state or county government-or a combination thereof.
+Processing of test samples is another potential limitation.
+Local Hawai'i laboratory capacity would need to be assessed and expanded to meet this need, if necessary.